-Demand for Female Motivational Speakers
+Demand for Motivational Women Speakers

 Meeting planners often suggest that delegates crave agendas that speak to their diversity in the industry.
-In over 20 years, I have seen audiences evolve, and now more women occupy every industry space.
+In over 20 years, I have seen audiences evolve, and now any more women occupy every industry space.

 In the workplace, men and women have diverse needs and challenges.
 It is true; we are very different.
 Studies show that women are more relationship and team-oriented, we also speak 13,000 more words in one day than the average man!
 Women consistently are faced with balancing work and life priorities.